 - There are also real concerns around the air and water pollution caused by the gas industry: water contamination from fracking has been documented in Ohio, Pennsylvania, and New Mexico, to name just a few; and gas development is well known to have devastating impacts on local and regional air quality, including an increase in pollutants known to cause “respiratory symptoms, cardiovascular disease, and cancer.”

 - Additionally, investments in new gas infrastructure are not one-time affairs: many new gas power plants need to be operational for decades before they turn a profit.
 Therefore, building new gas infrastructure commits the U.S. to polluting fossil fuels for decades, dealing a devastating blow to climate stability and environmental justice.

 For all of these reasons, Bill McKibben and many others have called natural gas perhaps the most dangerous fuel of all.
 Nevertheless, politicians such as Governor Inslee and Senator Cantwell are refusing to speak out against the gas industry.

 We can have no doubt about it: air pollution, water pollution, climate change, environmental racism, these are the defining qualities of the gas industry.
 And we must oppose it at every turn.

 Please make sure to let PSE and your elected officials know how you feel about this issue!
-You can sign this letter to PSE’s CEO and let her know you stand in solidarity with the Puyallup Tribe and against fracked gas expansion.
+Let them know you stand in solidarity with the Puyallup Tribe and against fracked gas expansion.